Single vs. Dual-Sided Power Meter: Which One to Buy?

 This is exactly what happened to me.
 I have done my first FTP test with a single-sided power meter.

 My watts were surprisingly low when I did the future tests with a dual-sided power meter.
-Then I realized that I have an L/R disbalance that caused this discrepancy.
+Then I realized that I had an L/R disbalance that caused this discrepancy.

 Summary